Five Tips for Easy Fall Coffee Table Decorating

 We came across this antique 6 foot library table at an auction.
 Since it is narrow and long, it fits the space perfectly.
 However, it was way too tall.
 So, we cut the legs off to make it the perfect coffee table height.

 Some may say that we ruined a beautiful piece of furniture.
 However, we feel like we took a gorgeous piece and made it something that can be used and enjoyed by our family on a daily basis!
+It is literally the focal point of the entire room!

 You can easily customize a table and turn it into your coffee table: How tall should I make my coffee table?